People

 M.Sc.
 Philipp Harder

-Philipp Harder studied at the Ludwig-Maximilians-Universität (LMU) in Munich for his bachelor’s degree in physical Geography with the focus on climate change and geological deposits (2014-2018).
-After his interconnected bachelor thesis with the Geography and Mineralogy departments from the LMU, he started the master’s program Geomaterials and Geochemistry at the Technische Universität München (TUM) and LMU (2018-2020).
-There his focus lied on different analytical methods in material characterisation for Geo- and Biomaterials, Biophysics and Material Science.
-The focus of the master thesis was on the material characterization of the high temperature shape memory alloy (Co-Ni-Ga) using neutron diffraction data.
+Philipp Harder studied at the Ludwig-Maximilians-Universität (LMU) in Munich for his bachelor’s degree in physical Geography with a focus on climate change and geological deposits (2014-2018).
+After his interconnected bachelor thesis with the Geography and Mineralogy departments from the LMU, he started the master’s program in Geomaterials and Geochemistry at the Technische Universität München (TUM) and LMU (2018-2020).
 Philipp Harder joined the TUM in 2021 for his PhD work at MRBL under the supervision of Berna Özkale Edelmann.
+His research is focused on soft microrobotic fabrication, and their implementation for in vitro cell studies.

 M.Sc.
 Chen Wang